matthew-rimmer/tutorial-app/README.md

 # Tutorial app

-This is a tutorial app I made for reference!
+This is a react tutorial app I made for reference!
 Feel free to use or copy this

 In the project directory, you can run: